WaalerThomas/BudgetBuddy/README.md

 Application, using a more complex text based user interface.
 Currently on hold while I develop the backend.
 ## BudgetBuddy.Test
 Testing

+# Problems
+Note: Not going to write them all here.

+* Trying to optimize too much while writing code, thinking too far into the future.
+For example the "caching" og balance on accounts.
+Techniquely I could just calculate that data from the transactions in the database whenever I wanted to see them.